Post by Disco Stuuuuuuu on Jun 24, 2017 16:23:41 GMT -8

 "If it's in plastic, it's worth money."
 Steve Borock

 Have you ever slabbed a comic with a blank cover?
 Ever buy a slab just to put up on the Registry?
 Do you really care about Newsstand vs Direct?
 Do you collect 2nd print foreign reprint price variants?
+Do you pretend to have OCD to justify overspending?
 Congrats, you're a.

 Post by steveinthecity on Jun 26, 2017 19:54:16 GMT -8